 4.1.
 Cost of OA publications

-The University College of Southeast Norway covers the cost of the open access publishing of journal articles, books and book chapters.
+The University of South-Eastern Norway covers the cost of the open access publishing of journal articles, books and book chapters.

 To get support the following criteria must be met.

 1) Support is given to cover the publication fees for peer-reviewed articles in pure Open Access journals, "Gold Open Access".
 The article must have a Creative Commons license.
 No support is given to articles in hybrid journals.